testflows/TestFlows-WebSite/source/handbook/index.md

 The `when` function must take one argument, which is the instance of the test.

 > **{% attention %}** The optional `when` function can define any logic that
 > is needed to determine if some condition is met.
+Any [callable] that
-Any [callable] can be used.
+> takes a current test object as the first and only argument can be used.

 For example,